Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: State Level Classification

 We define $\texttt{level}(\M)=\max \{ k\mid L_k\neq \emptyset \}$ as the highest level of MECs in MDP $\M$. \end{mydef}

-Similarly, for transient states $\T=S\setminus \S_M$, we also define the set of $k$-level states as those states who can only reach MECs with levels smaller than or equal to $k$. \begin{mydef}[State Levels for Transient States] Let $\M$ be an MDP and $\T=S\setminus \S_M$ be the set of transient states.
+Similarly, for transient states in $\T=S\setminus \S_M$, we also define the set of $k$-level states as collection of those states which can only reach MECs with levels smaller than or equal to $k$. \begin{mydef}[\bf State Levels for Transient States] Let $\M$ be an MDP and $\T=S\setminus \S_M$ be the set of transient states.
 Then for each $k\geq 0$, the set of $k$-level transient states, denoted by $T_k$, is defined by: